 In 2002, the Criminal Justice Training Commission recognized the Border Patrol Academy from FLETC as an equivalent to our Basic Law Enforcement Academy.
 If you have completed this academy, you could be hired as a lateral and would only need to take the two week Equivalency Academy.

 If your friend is booked into jail it will be the Whatcom County Jail, 311 Grand Avenue in Bellingham.
-The jail phone number is 360-676-6848.
-In many cases he will be brought to Ferndale Police Department to be booked and sign a promise to appear in court, and released.
+The jail phone number is 360-778-6500.
+In some cases he will be brought to Ferndale Police Department to sign a promise to appear in court, and released.